 Christoffer joined Watsi on March 31st, 2019.
 One year ago, Christoffer became the 5039th member to automatically support a new Watsi patient every month.
-Since then, 792 more people have become monthly donors!
-Christoffer's most recent donation supported Shatrice, a toddler from Kenya, to fund fitting and treatment with hearing aids.
+Since then, 1,433 more people have become monthly donors!
+Christoffer's most recent donation supported Martha, a produce seller and mom from Kenya, to fund a mastectomy for breast cancer treatment.

 Christoffer has funded healthcare for 19 patients in 5 countries.